StroppaFR/xodump/README.md

 `xodump` will try to make a non-readable target executable call `write(1, program_address, size)` so that it dumps its own virtual memory to standard output.
 It also works on executables with the setuid bit set.

-This can be used to recover the compiled code and data for static analysis reverse engineering.
+This can be used to recover the compiled code and data of the executable for reverse engineering purposes.

 ## Motivation